spindogs/laravel-spin-forms/readme.md

 $ composer require spindogs/laravel-spin-forms
 ```

 Upon install/update, it is recommended to clear the view cache.
-If there are new components in here, then they will need to either be manually copied over from the spin-forms.php config file, or republish the service provider with teh --force flag.
+If there are new components in here, then they will need to either be manually copied over from the spin-forms.php config file, or republish the service provider with the --force flag. _NB: using the --force command will overwrite your config file, so if you have any custom controllers or views, plase change them again_

 ```bash
 php artisan view:clear